MeteDesign/Webpack/README.md

 # MeteDesign Webpack V3.1
 ## Usage

-Before start your project, you should run `npm run generdll` for build dll files!
+Before starting your project, you should run `npm run generdll` for building dll files!

 ### Install